ubccr/ccrdocs/pages/hpc/jobs.md

 | Wall time          | The max amount of time your job will run for        | --time=wall time           |
 | Job Name           | Name your job so you can identify it in the queue   | --job-name=jobname         |

+!!!
+Warning "Using Slurm's Email Directive"
+    Please be cautious using the email directive and specifying which types of emails you'd like to receive.
+Normally, receiving an email at the end of a job is more than sufficient.
+If you're running many very short jobs, please do not use this at all as this looks like a spam attack to the receiving email server and CCR's email servers get blocked.

 **UB-HPC cluster partitions, defaults, and limits:**